 I don’t currently do any professional work as a researcher, but I’m still the sort of person who geeks out over infographics and fangirls Edward Tufte.

-I’m a big ol’ nerd, from before it was cool, and my interests range from fantasy fiction to vampire anime to H.P.
+I’m a big ol’ nerd, from long before it was cool.
+My interests range from fantasy fiction to vampire anime to H.P.
 Lovecraft to the Elder Scrolls video games.
 They’re well represented by my collection of plush toys, which includes Disher the moon-beast, a stuffed lobster named Chatturgha, and Citizen Snips, a plush mudcrab — to name just a few.
-I can usually be found at Boston-area fan conventions, especially literary ones, such as Readercon, Boskone, and Arisia.
+I can sometimes be found at Boston-area fan conventions, especially literary ones, such as Readercon.

 I larp, which means I play live-action role-playing games.
-I have my roots in the New England Interactive Literature/theater-style school of larp, which means I mostly wave index cards at people instead of hitting them with foam swords.
+I have my roots in the New England Interactive Literature/theater-style school of larp, but I’ve also been doing boffer (foam sword, live combat) larping since 2015.

-I’ve written two larps of this style: Cracks in the Orb, a 4-hour, 23-player larp in the world of Steven Brust’s Dragaera novels, and League of Extraordinary Hogwarts Students, a 4-hour, 25-player larp set at a Victorian-era Hogwarts, with characters from Victorian literature and history.
+I’ve written two one-shot larps in the theater larp style: Cracks in the Orb, a 4-hour, 23-player larp in the world of Steven Brust’s Dragaera novels, and League of Extraordinary Hogwarts Students, a 4-hour, 25-player larp set at a Victorian-era Hogwarts, with characters from Victorian literature and history.

-I’m in my thirties and I live in Central Massachusetts.
-I’m married to my soulmate, Matt; we are childfree by choice but have three cats.
+I’m 40 and I live in Central Massachusetts.
+I’m married to my BFF Matt; we are childfree by choice but have three cats.
 I have an unfortunate predilection for getting stuck in bathrooms.
 I lived in France for a year when I was 16.
 Smell is my favorite sense.
 Seventeen is my lucky number.
 I really do have a collection of fabulous hats, though I’m equally notorious for not wearing them.